 This affordable car escape tool is smaller than most key fobs and weighs less than 0.4 ounces.
 It’s a popular choice since it’s easy to keep at hand on your keychain, hanging from a rearview mirror, or on a visor.

 Note that, due to the plastic components of this item, it may not be the most durable option available.
-If you carry this item attached to your keys, you may see wear-and-tear more quickly than a car safety hammer that’s stored in a case or glove compartment.
-The Resqme can be used multiple times, but it’s recommended to check it on a piece of wood or cardboard periodically to make sure the spring mechanism is still functioning.
+If you carry this item to your keys, you may see wear-and-tear more quickly than a car safety hammer stored in a case or glove compartment.
+The Resqme can be used multiple times, but checking it on a piece of wood or cardboard periodically is recommended to ensure the spring mechanism is still functioning.

 - Compact size